Trioplane/figura-easy-speech-bubbles/README.md

 - Just chat things and it will appear!

 ## Usage:
+- Install `speechBubble.lua` and put it in your avatar

 - Setting up the speech bubble:
 ```lua
 local SpeechBubble = require("speechBubble.lua") -- or whatever file path you chose